misicnenad/cairo-book/src/ch16-02-00-composability-and-components.md

 storage or emitting events is done similarly via `self.storage_var_name.read()` or `self.emit(...).`

-> Note: To avoid the confusion between the embeddable name and the impl name, we
+> Note: To avoid confusion between the embeddable name and the impl name, we
 > recommend keeping the suffix `Impl` in the impl name.

 [components inner working]: ./ch16-02-01-under-the-hood.md